 The first type of nail is long in comparison with the others.
 The length varies from nearly 22,0 to 44,0 centimetres.
-Their primary function is to vertically connect two planks.
-In fact, the nails pass through the entire length of the two planks.
-These nails are probably created especially to link two planks.
-To accommodate the nails inside the wooden structure, holes are specifically drilled.
-On the top part of the holes a cavity is dug to accommodate the head of the nails.
-On some of the nail heads a wooden cap to close completely the socket is found.
+Their primary function is to vertically connect two planks and considering their varying lengths, the nails are probably created especially to link two planks in a certain position.
+To insert the nails inside the wooden structure, holes were drilled beforehand.
+In the top part of some of the planks a cavity is created to accommodate the head of the nails.
+On some of the nail heads a wooden cap is found to close off the nail.